blaster151/gameLobby/NextSteps.md

         No validation that captures are mandatory when available âœ… Missing edge case handling for board boundaries âœ… No stalemate detection
-        Simplified diagonal movement validation
+        âœ… Simplified diagonal movement validation
     Simplified bot AI
-        No look-ahead for capture sequences
+        ✓ No look-ahead for capture sequences
-        Basic positional evaluation only
+        ✓ Basic positional evaluation only
         No strategic planning for king creation
         Missing endgame tactics
 Chess: